Bylaws of

 Section 1.
 General Powers.

 Section 2.
-Election and Tenure.
+Election and Tenure of Office.

 Section 3.
 Qualifications.